BlockChasers/ProtonVPN-Configs/README.md

 # ProtonVPN-Configs

-**I've pre-compiled all ProtonVPN P2P servers in Canada & NewYork into mega-config files.** As I prefer Canada and New York servers, they are the only ones here for now.
+**I've pre-compiled all ProtonVPN P2P servers in Canada & NewYork into mega-config files.** These are Canada and New York servers, they are the only ones here for now.
 This list currently has both PAID and UNPAID servers.
 If you do not have a paid account you will not be able to connect and it may cause you connection issues.

 I selected all P2P servers.